-NOTE 11 - OPERATING LEASES
+NOTE 12 - OPERATING LEASES

 On August 1, 2007, the Academy entered into an operating lease for a school facility.
-The term of the lease is 59 months.
-Aggregate required monthly rental payments under the operating lease, including one subsequent addendum, is \$13,000.
+The term of the lease was 59 months.
+Aggregate required monthly rental payments under the operating lease, including one subsequent addendum, was \$13,000.
 On October 16, 2009, the Academy, with the consent of the lessor, assigned this facility operating lease to another organization.
-During fiscal year 2010, prior to the assignment of the lease, the Academy made \$44,000 in payments on this operating lease.
-Amounts due under the lease subsequent to year end are \$148,000 through the term of the lease ending June 30, 2011.
-The Academy is liable for future amounts due under the lease should the assignee fail to make the required rent payments.
-Amounts due subsequent to year end have not been included in the following schedule of future minimum lease payments.
+The lease term ended June 30, 2011.

 On September 1, 2008, the Academy leased a copier under a non-cancelable operating lease.
 The term of the lease is 60 months and commenced on September 1, 2008.
 Required monthly rental payments under the lease are \$267.
-Total rent expense for the fiscal year ended June 30, 2010 was \$3,204.
+Total rent expense for the fiscal year ended June 30, 2011 was \$3,210.